Priw8/priw8.github.io/content/ecl/std-tutorial.md

 After counting the bytes, you can notice that `ins_1(84, 0)` jumps right before `ins_2(0.0f, 600.0f, -20.0f);`.

 ### Background looping
 Obviously, the background can't be infinite.
 At some point, you either have to make the camera stop moving, or move it back.
 Otherwise, the player will end up in a dark void (or sometimes a bright void, depending on the fog color).
-Making the movement stop is rather simple (you can then also use `ins_12` to add a rotation effect, so that the background isn't completely static), but making a loop requires creating something that looks exactly like a part from earlier, and then jumping to the part from earlier when view looks exactly the same.
-In fact, the above example does that:
+Making the movement stop is rather simple (you can then also use `ins_12` to add a rotation effect, so that the background isn't completely static), but making a loop requires creating something that looks exactly like a part from earlier, and then jumping to the part from earlier when everything looks exactly the same.
+In fact, the example below (and well, all examples above) does that:
 [code]    FACE: 256 43 510 0
     FACE: 256 -223 743 0
     FACE: 256 210 762 0